-People who are not part of the civil legal services community are heard very differently from the traditional advocates within.
+LSC can and should ensure that individuals who are not part of the civil legal services community as well as the traditional advocates are equipped with relevant information and opportunities to speak about civil legal services for low-income individuals.
 LSC must expand the base of private financial support for civil legal services.
-There are at least three steps LSC will pursue:
+There are at least four steps LSC will pursue:

-- Use the legal services network to help identify those outside the community who are making the case on a local, regional and national basis; - Engage potential messengers to see how best to take advantage of their natural inclinations on a broader or more targeted basis; - Expand the network through these messengers to see whom they know; - Seek funding opportunities from other grant-making organizations for special projects and initiatives consistent with this Strategic Plan and LSC's statutory mandate.
+- Use the legal services network to help identify those outside the community who are making the case on a local, regional, and national basis; - Engage potential messengers to see how best to take advantage of their natural inclinations on a broader or more targeted basis; - Expand the network through these messengers to see whom they know; and - Seek funding opportunities from other grant-making organizations for special projects and initiatives consistent with this Strategic Plan and LSC's statutory mandate.